icebearwillhuntthemdown/TIL-Today-I-Learnt/☕Java/Control Flow Statements.md

 jumps out of a loop | skips a single iteration goes to the next line following the loop block | goes to the next iteration in the loop

++) Labeling : to break and continue to a certain loop in nested loops